Bare Root Plants

 We do propagate some plants in containers.
 We usually remove the plants from the containers and ship them bare root.
-This save quite a bit of money on shipping, and we get to reuse the containers which helps keep our costs down.
+This save quite a bit of money on shipping, and we get to reuse the containers which helps keep our costs and use of plastics down.
 If you really need a plant to be shipped in a container, send an email and we will try to accommodate you.

 Save the bugs, feed the worms get your plants off drugs!

 We are a small family run operation.
 We love growing high quality plants, and sending them out into the world.
 We strive to give you a good value with everything you buy.
 We want you buying your plants from us for years to come.
 If you are ever unhappy with what you recieve from us, please do not hesitate to email us with your concerns.

 Our normal offerings are two sizes, smaller and larger.
 This most often correlates with age, but not always, some plant varieties are just really vigorous!
 Pricing reflects sizing.